Grieves: Career

 Grieves released his first album, Irreversible, independently in 2007.
 In 2008, Grieves teamed up with multi-instrumentalist and producer Budo, with whom he would release his next two albums: 88 Keys & Counting in 2010, and Together/Apart in 2011.
-Together/Apart debuted at #112 in the Top 200 Album Sales, marking his first appearance in the Top 200.
+Together/Apart debuted at No. 112 in the Top 200 Album Sales, marking his first appearance in the Top 200.
 Grieves, along with Budo, performed at South by Southwest 2011 and also at Warped Tour 2011.
 His music has also been featured in Real Detroit Weekly, Seattle Weekly, and The Washington Post.
 His fourth album, Winter & the Wolves, was released on March 25, 2014.
 It peaked at number 57 on the Billboard 200.